asmaloney/gactar/README.md

    Instead, by adding validation, gactar produces a much better message:

    ```
-   slot 'resutl' does not exist in match buffer 'goal' in production 'initialRetrieval' (line 57)
+   slot 'resutl' does not exist in chunk 'isMember' for match buffer 'goal' in production 'initialRetrieval' (line 52)
    ```

 ## Setup